alecngo/PawsibleRepos/README.md

 ***Frontend***
 Repository: [PawsibleFrontEnd](https://github.com/alecngo/PawsibleFrontEnd)

 The frontend repository hosts the user interface for Pawsible.
 It's designed to provide a seamless and intuitive experience for users looking to adopt pets or learn more about pet care.
-The frontend is built using modern web technologies and frameworks to ensure a responsive and engaging user experience.
+The frontend is built using **ReactJS**.

 ***Backend***
 The backend of the Pawsible project is split into distinct services, each responsible for handling different aspects of the application's functionality: